The Ultimate Guide to Armstrong Redwoods State Natural Reserve

 Go Horseback Riding

-If you have your own horses, you can go horseback riding through the redwoods in the summer.
-The trails are typically closed to equestrian usein the winter months; it’s best to call ahead to find out if the trails are open year-round.
+If you have a horse, you can go horseback riding through the redwoods in the summer.
+The trails are typically closed to equestrian use in the winter months, so it’s best to call ahead to check.

 What You Need to Know

 Together, we can protect and preserve the beauty and natural resources of Sonoma County for generations to come.
-Check out our page on Sustainable Travel, and look over the Leave No Trace Seven Principles.
+Find information about Sustainable Travel and look over the Leave No Trace Seven Principles.
 You can also learn more about how to hike responsibly in Sonoma County.
-With your help, we can keep our natural spaces natural … so they’re just as lovely when you come back to enjoy them next time.

 Explore more Sonoma County parks and check out additional ways to enjoy the outdoors.